 Gary is a graduate of Towson University and holds a BFA in Dance Education, Performance and Choreography.
 He is certified in Dance through the Maryland State Department of Education and is qualified to teach grades kindergarten through twelve.
 He is a member of the Maryland council of Dance and a member of the National Dance Association.
 Recently , Gary was the recipient of the Distinguished Alumni Award from Towson University for his postgraduate work in the field of Dance and Performance.
 For ten successful years, he was the artistic director of GD Studio for the Performing Arts, his own school, where students were able to participate in classes in dance, musical theatre, private voice, guitar, piano and coaching.
 Gary has been teaching for the past 20 years in numerous capacities.
 Gary's performing career includes featured roles at virtually every major theatre in the Baltimore/Washington area.
 He can be seen dancing with Elizabeth Perkins and Kevin Bacon in the Paramount Film, He Said, She Said.
 He has been named "Baltimore Tap Dance Kid" by Winfred Walsh of the Baltimore Sun and his performance in 42nd Street was selected as one of the "Best of '88" by dance critic Carolyn Kelemen.
 Gary was nominated for the Helen Hayes Award for his performance in Forever Plaid.

 Alyson is a graduate of Desales University, Center Valley, PA, with a Bachelors in Dance, a minor in Business and concentration in Dance and Film.
 While at Desales, she participated in master classes with a number of guest artists through the DanceNow/NYC program and performed works by Tara Madsen-Robbins, Mishele Mennet, Alwin Nikolais, Trinette Singleton, Sydney Skybetter, Twyla Tharp, and Charles Weidman.
 She performed in Tensile Involvement, by Alwin Nikolais, at Lehigh University, Lehigh Valley, PA, and Hunter College, New York, NY, for Alwin Nikolais’: Sharing the Legacy.
-Alyson's own choreography was also presented for Desales University’s Emerging Choreographer’s Concert which were performed at the American College Dance Festival in 2010 and 2011.
-She was a member of the Desales Touring Company and the Creative Exploration Organization, taught for the Conservatory of Dance, and interned for the Repertory Dance Theatre in Allentown, PA.
-She spent her summer in 2010 in Miami studying at the Joffrey Jazz and Contemporary Intensive.
-In 2011, Alyson performed for the Eureka Dance Festival in Washington, DC.
-Alyson has worked professionally in arts administration and fundraising around Baltimore mist recently at Mid Atlantic Arts Foundation and Baltimore Center Stage.
-Alyson is in her fifth season dancing, choreographing, and teaching with The Collective, a non-profit organization in Baltimore operating as a professional dance company, where she also has been Co-Director since 2016.
-The Collective performs throughout Baltimore at a variety of venues, including Baltimore Theatre Project, The Gordon Center for Performing Arts, Creative Alliance, and The Baltimore Museum of Art and has participated in a number events including Artscape, AKIMBO, and the Baltimore Dance Invitational.
-Currently, Alyson works full time as the Associate Director of Advancement Services at St. Paul's School for Girls in Brooklandville, MD.
-In her spare time, Alyson loves spending time with her friends and family, taking her sweet dog, Pippa, out on hikes and to the park, reading, and training at the gym.
+Alyson has worked professionally in arts administration and fundraising around Baltimore most recently at Mid Atlantic Arts Foundation and Baltimore Center Stage.
+Alyson is in her sixth season dancing, choreographing, and teaching with The Collective, a non-profit organization in Baltimore operating as a professional dance company.
+She currently holds the role of Company Member and is on the Board of Directors.
+The Collective performs throughout Baltimore at a variety of venues, including Baltimore Theatre Project, The Gordon Center for Performing Arts, Creative Alliance, and The Baltimore Museum of Art and has participated in a number events including Artscape, AKIMBO, FREEFall Baltimore and the Baltimore Dance Invitational.
+Currently, Alyson works full time as the Associate Director of Parent and Alumni Giving at The John Carroll School in Bel Air, MD.
 Alyson is so proud to be an instructor at the studio that started her career and honored to be director of the Upper Falls Dance Company.

 Molly Jean Kirkup Heer